heytian/d2d-oco3-tools/README.md

 # d2d-oco3-tools
 Tools for processing OCO-3 netcdf data.
 Part of the 2025-2026 Data to Discovery (D2D) program.

+#### Convert nc4 to csv
+- open the file "nc4_plot.ipynb" in Google Colab
+- There are 3 tools in there.
+Tool 1 is for processing nc4 files directly from the cloud (without local downloads) and into an aggregated CSV.
+This is probably the most useful!
+- Tool 2 is for the same process from locally downloaded files on Gdrive, and Tool 3 is for data exploration of variables within an NC4 file.

 #### Batch download nc4 files:
 - Create an EarthData login profile at urs.earthdata.nasa.gov
 - Go to "https://disc.gsfc.nasa.gov/datasets/OCO3_L2_Lite_FP_11r/summary?keywords=oco3", select "Subset/ Get Data"